tickymaster/Conoways-game-of-life/README.txt

 ## Overview

-This project simulates Conway's Game of Life on a grid in the terminal.
-It's designed to be lightweight, easy to build across platforms, and ideal for learning C++ and CMake.
+This is a terminal-based implementation of Conway's Game of Life written in C++, built using CMake.
+It displays the evolution of cellular automata on a 2D grid, following the classic rules defined by John Conway.

 ---